 From Other Gardeners

-Or, if you happen to belong to a gardening community, such as a Facebook Garden Swap group or a garden club in your town, many gardeners are happy to share their plant stock when they are dividing and transplanting their own.
+If you happen to belong to a gardening community, such as a Facebook garden swap group or a garden club in your town, even better.
+Many gardeners are happy to share their plant stock when they are dividing and transplanting their own.

-Wherever you decide to aquire native plants, be sure to confirm that they have not been uprooted from the wild, perpetuating the problem of their diminishing numbers.
+Wherever you decide to aquire native plants, be sure to confirm that they have not been uprooted from the wild.
+You don’t want to perpetuate the problem of their diminishing numbers.

-And, “buyer beware,” confirm that they are native to your particular region.
+And, “buyer beware,” confirm that they are native to your particular region before you plant them.

 Native Plants of the Northeastern US